lizzy596/Node_Server_Deconstructed/README.md

-Chapter 3 Error Handling and Validation
+# **Chapter 3 Error Handling and Validation**

 Error handling in Express.

 Express will automatically handle synchronous errors and async errors must be passed to the next middleware where Express will catch and process them

-Operational Errors -> Errors you can account for and expect and have decided handling for Programming Errors -> problems in the code.
-Example: console.log(apple) when there's no variable called apple. ex. task-controller const getTask = async (req, res) => {
+**Operational Errors** -> Errors you can account for and expect and have decided handling for in the normal course of the user using the app.

+**Programming Errors** -> problems in the code.
+Example: console.log(apple) when there's no variable called apple.

+ex.
+task-controller
+ const getTask = async (req, res) => {